ShreyaRijal/NodeJsMicroservice/README.md

 # NodeJsMicroservice
-Technical test completed on 17th May 2020
+Completed on 17th May 2020

 ## Prerequisites:
 You need <b>Node.Js</b> installed on your local machine. </br>